 New Delhi: PA Sangma

 Mr Sangma's odds will be heavily influenced by the Left, which meets tomorrow to decide who to back in the Presidential election.
+The four Left parties have 4.7 per cent of the vote.
 Sources say Left parties are unwilling to support a candidate propped up by the BJP.